Numerical approximation of viscous contact problems applied to glacial sliding: Formulation and approximation of the problem of subglacial cavitation

-for an arbitrary $c>0$.
-Here, the $\max$ operation is understood to be carried out for each of the elements in the vector $-\blambda + c (\boldsymbol{\gamma_n}\mathbf{u})\in\RR^{N_\mu}$.
+for an arbitrary $c>0$ which we set to $c = 1$.
+We find the computations carried out in this paper to be insensitive to the value of $c > 0$ when $c\in [10^{-6},10^6]$.
+In \eqref{eq:complementarity}, the $\max$ operation is understood to be carried out for each of the elements in the vector $-\blambda + c (\boldsymbol{\gamma_n}\mathbf{u})\in\RR^{N_\mu}$.
 The use of \eqref{eq:complementarity} is a common way of expressing contact conditions; a particular advantage is that the nonlinear system \eqref{eq:algebraic} can be solved with a semi-smooth Newton method \citep{hintermuller2002}.
 Moreover, \eqref{eq:algebraic-3} is equivalent to enforcing